-This summer Andrew and I are heading to Truefest alongside a big group of our friends for our low key stag / hen do, so I’m starting to think about what to take and what to wear.
-This, alongside getting a couple of messages in the last few weeks asking for festival fashion ideas, made me think it was a good time to put together a festival-themed post with a couple of looks and some advice about what to take with you to ensure you get the most out of your weekend!
+This summer Andrew and I are heading to Truefest alongside a big group of our friends for our low key joint stag and hen do, so I’m starting to think about what to take and what to wear.
+This, alongside getting a couple of messages in the last few weeks asking for festival fashion ideas, made me think it was a good time to put together a festival-themed post with a couple of chill looks and some advice about what to take with you to ensure you get the most out of your weekend.

-I like to travel light, and every time I’ve been to a festival I’ve either forgotten something or intentionally left something behind, so over the years I’ve refined my list down to the essentials which strike the perfect balance between things I need and the space I have to take them with me.
+I like to travel light for festivals to keep the walk across the campsite as hassle free as possible, but in the past this has meant I’ve either forgotten something or had to intentionally leave something behind.
+Over the years I’ve refined my packing list down to the essentials which strike the perfect balance between things I need and the space I have to take them with me.
 Here’s what my festival packing looks like:

 - Suncream – the first thing in my bag, I never use less than factor 50 on either my face or my bod.